 According to the Vedic calendar, immediately following Pitru Paksha comes a much more joyous celebration.
 That is the festival of Navratri (also spelled Navaratri).
 Navratri coincides with the beginning of the lunar month of Ashwina in Vedic astrology, or Jyotish.
-The first of nine nights of the Indian holiday of Sharad Navratri 2019 begins on September 29th worldwide.
+The first of nine nights of the Indian holiday of Sharad Navratri 2019 begins on September 28th in North America and September 29th in India.

 Navratri 2019 marks nine nights of celebrating the goddesses Kali, Lakshmi, and Saraswati.
 Thus, there is one night for each of the Nav Durga (the nine embodiments of Durga).
 I will be posting on each of these, so please subscribe to the blog.